xcgd/queue/queue_job/README.rst

   description, number of retries
 * Related Actions: link an action on the job view, such as open the record concerned by the job
-* Mixin: add a smart button by inheritance.
-(See the mixin file for more details).

 **Table of contents**